andi38/TPMS/README.md

 Once pressurized they transmit when pressure changes and any couple of minutes.
 Rotation of a bicycle wheel corresponding to about 4 to 8 km/h speed triggered more frequent transmissions.

-Advertising Data Payload: Short UUID (16 bit) "0x27a5" (byte 1 to 4), name "BR" (byte 5 to 8), and manufacturer data including checksum (byte 9 to 17) as shown above.
+BLE Advertising Data Payload: Short UUID (16 bit) "0x27a5" (byte 0 to 3, length 3, type 0x03), short name "BR" (byte 4 to 7, length 3, type 0x08), and manufacturer data including checksum (byte 8 to 16, length 8, type 0xff) as shown above.
+Example payload is: 0303a527 03084252 08ff281d130105a376 (3 AD structures: see Assigned Numbers Document https://www.bluetooth.com/specifications/assigned-numbers/)

 Sensor data could be received with ESP32 and BLE library.